-The roots of the people in the United States are necessarily in other countries because its citizens have originally come out of those countries.
+The roots of the people in the United States are necessarily in other countries because its citizens have [Page 26] originally come out of those countries.
 They have no indigenous people except the Red Indian who has been ruthlessly dispossessed by the on-rushing tide from other lands.
-The racial groups within the states still bear the marks of their origin and of their racial heritage; they are psychologically and physically of Italian, British, Finnish, German and other origins.
+The racial groups within the States still bear the marks of their origin and of their racial heritage; they are psychologically and physically of Italian, British, Finnish, German and other origins.
 In this fact consists part of the wonder of this rapidly integrating nation.

 Like all young people, symbolically speaking, the people of the United States show all the characteristics of adolescence.
-Again, symbolically speaking, the people of the United States are of the ages seventeen to twenty-four.
-They shout freedom and still are not free; they refuse to be told what to do because it infringes upon their rights, nevertheless they allow themselves to be guided frequently by the inept, the partisan politician and by the inadequate; they are broadly tolerant and yet most intolerant of other nations; they are ready to tell other nations how to handle their problems but as yet evidence no ability to handle their own, as witness the unconstitutional treatment of the American Negroes and the withholding of freedom and opportunity from them.
-They are restlessly experimenting with all phases of life, with every kind of idea and [page 51] all kinds of relationships.
-This is right and just, for youth must have its way.
-They are deeply religious and innately kind but the growing intolerance towards the Jewish race threatens to become a national problem.
-The creative power of the race shows itself as yet in a wonderful control of nature and in great constructional projects which bring water under control, or which relate all parts of this vast country through roads and waterways.
-America is a great battle- ground for experiment along creative lines; it is profoundly interested in trying out every kind of ideology.
-The fight between capital and labor will reach its climax in the States, but will also be fought out in Great Britain and France.
-Russia already has her own solution but the lesser nations of the world will be guided and conditioned by the result of this battle in the British Commonwealth of Nations and in the United States.
-I hope later to deal with this.
+Again, symbolically speaking, the people of the United States are of the ages seventeen to twenty four.
+They shout freedom and still are not free; they refuse to be told what to do because it infringes upon their rights, nevertheless they allow themselves to be guided frequently by the inept, the partisan politician and by the inadequate; they are broadly tolerant and yet most intolerant of other nations; they are ready to tell other nations how to handle their problems but as yet evidence no ability to handle their own, as witness the treatment of the American Negroes and the withholding of equal freedom and opportunity from them.
+They are restlessly experimenting with all phases of life, with every kind of idea and all kinds of relationships.
+The creative power of the race shows itself as yet in a wonderful control of nature and in great construction projects which bring water under control, or which relate all parts of this vast country through roads and waterways.
+America is a great battleground for experiment along creative lines; it is profoundly interested in trying out every kind of ideology.
+The fight between capital and labour will reach its climax in the United States, but will also be fought out in Great Britain and France.
+Russia already has her own solution but the lesser nations of the world will be guided and conditioned [Page 27] by the result of this battle in the British Commonwealth of Nations and in the United States.

 Order must be brought about in the States and this order will come when freedom is interpreted in terms of self-chosen discipline; a freedom which can turn into license and which is interpreted by each individual in the best interests of himself constitutes a danger to be avoided.
 It is a danger of which the best minds are deeply aware.